Custom & Practice

 - 2 min read

-When such requirement formally exists or is introduced as a Variation to the Works, the tendency is for the mock-up/test-panel to be undertaken under the most pristine circumstances with the best possible resources available.
+The flip side of this situation can be seen in items such as mock-ups and test panels.
+When such requirements formally exist or are introduced as a Variation to the Works, the tendency is for the mock-up or test panel to be undertaken under the most pristine circumstances.
+The best possible resources are often used in these scenarios.

-As such, one should temper ones expectations and be ready to accept the level of Custom & Practice shown during such mock-ups/test-panels.
+As such, one should temper their expectations and be ready to accept the level of Custom & Practice demonstrated during mock-ups and test panels.

 Comments